Tiny-Earth/DemoSite/site/src/experiences.md

     *Answer in your workbook:* Even if you don’t teach a CURE, what is one concrete action you can commit to taking to ensure students engage with the facets of science?

 ### Beyond Think-Pair-Share

+`Passive to active tables?
+Keep list of techniques but delete definitions and link out to "glossary" of techniques?
+Formative strategies?
+Refreshers on how to design LEs to be inclusive?`

 Next, we share different active learning techniques and explain how to use them in the classroom.